AdobeDocs/experience-manager-64.en/help/sites-administering/data-store-garbage-collection.md

 >[!NOTE]
 >
->The data store garbage colleciton task will only start if you have configured an external file data store.
+>The data store garbage collection task will only start if you have configured an external file data store.
 If an external file data store has not been configured, the task will return the message `Cannot perform operation: no service of type BlobGCMBean found` after invoking.
 See [Configuring node stores and data stores in AEM 6](/help/sites-deploying/data-store-config.md#file-data-store) for information on how to set up a file data store.

 ## Automating Data Store Garbage Collection {#automating-data-store-garbage-collection}